 5. What key skills should we be looking for in your replacement?

-- Try not to ask highly targeted questions about specific individuals at the organization.
+- Try not to ask highly targeted questions about specific individuals in the organization.
 It’s ok to ask for general feedback on managers or team members, but you should avoid calling out anyone specifically.

 - Stay on topic.
 Avoid personal stories and issues.
 Focus on the exit interview questions while remaining professional.